 - 1. Many students from different classes use the TARA rooms.
 Therefore it is important that we do whatever we can to be respectful of and courteous to each other.
 There is frequently a sense of urgency in scheduling the TARA rooms as everyone feels a time crunch at one point or another.
-However, abiding by some simple rules and keeping a few important things in mind can help significantly. - 2.
+However, abiding by some simple rules and keeping a few important things in mind can help significantly.
+Rooms will be reserved during our class time in June, but if you choose to use a TARA room other times then it is your responsibility to reserve the room with Julie in SZB 504. - 2.
 Making transitions from one group to another as easy as possible will be aided by remembering to: (a) clean up after yourself and (b) put any moved furniture back the way you found it.
-If the room your were assigned is messy or unclean, please report it to Nicole immediately. - 3.
+If the room you were assigned is messy or unclean, please report it to Nicole or the instructor immediately. - 3.
 Noise carries.
 Be as quiet as possible with conversations.
 (Don't hesitate to remind anyone, we need to help each other.) - 4.
 Respect confidentiality.
 Never forget that we are working with people who have feelings about themselves and their children.
-Therefore, do not speak in demeaning or derogatory terms about those with whom you are working in the TARA rooms, in the Sanchez Building, or anywhere.
-Comments carry and you will be amazed just how many people know each other. - 5.
+Therefore, do not speak in demeaning or derogatory terms about those with whom you are working in the TARA rooms, in the Sanchez Building, or ANYWHERE.
+Comments carry and you will be amazed just how many people know each other in the growing city of Austin especially in the education community. - 5.
 Food and drink are allowed in the clinic, but remember to clean up anything you bring in.
 We have NO janitorial service in the clinic.
+Keep in mind this is not just your space and food smell can linger.